-On a constant currency basis, revenues for aortic stents and stent grafts, excluding OEM, increased 19% in the three months ended March 31, 2021, as compared to the three months ended March 31, 2020.
-Revenues for the three months ended March 31, 2021 increased primarily in EMEA, partially offset by decreases primarily in Latin America.
-The revenue increase in EMEA is primarily due to an increase in sales of JOTEC new product launches, as well as sales of AMDS as a result of the Ascyrus acquisition in the third quarter of 2020, and an increase in NEXUS sales as these products continue to penetrate the EMEA market.
-The decrease in Latin America was primarily in direct markets due to the delay in surgical procedures due to the COVID-19 pandemic.
-Aortic stents and stent graft OEM sales accounted for less than 1% of product revenues for the three months ended March 31, 2021 and 2020.
+On a constant currency basis, revenues for aortic stents and stent grafts, excluding OEM, increased 34% and 33% for the three and nine months ended September 30, 2021, respectively, as compared to the three and nine months ended September 30, 2020.
+The increase in revenues was partially due to improved conditions from the COVID-19 pandemic for the three and nine months ended September 30, 2021 as compared to the three and nine months ended September 30, 2021 as compared to the three and nine months ended September 30, 2021 as compared to the three and nine months ended September 30, 2021 as compared to the three and nine months ended September 30, 2021 increased primarily in EMEA.
+The revenue increase in EMEA is primarily due to an increase in sales of JOTEC new product launches, as well as sales of the AMDS as a result of the Ascyrus acquisition in the third quarter of 2020, and an increase in NEXUS sales as these products continue to penetrate the EMEA market.
+Aortic stents and stent grafts OEM sales accounted for less than 1% of product revenues for the three and nine months ended September 30, 2021 and 2020.